 Franchises.
 Franchises grant us the right to operate a cable distribution network in a community.
 Costs incurred to obtain and renew cable franchises are deferred.
 The value of the franchise rights acquired through the purchase of cable systems represent management's estimate of fair value of the franchise acquired.
-Franchises totaled \$18.3 billion at September 30, 2002 and December 31, 2001, representing approximately 68.1% and 70.1% of total assets, respectively.
+Franchises totaled \$18.3 billion at September 30, 2002 and December 31, 2001, representing approximately 68.6% and 70.7% of total assets, respectively.
 On January 1, 2002, the Company adopted SFAS No. 142, "Goodwill and Other Intangible Assets."
 Accordingly, beginning January 1, 2002, all franchises that qualify for indefinite life treatment under SFAS No. 142 are no longer amortized against earnings but instead will be tested for impairment annually, or more frequently as warranted by events or changes in circumstances.
-During the first quarter of 2002, the Company had an independent appraisal performed to prepare the valuations of its franchises as of January 1, 2002.
+During the first quarter of 2002, the Company had an independent appraiser peformed the valuations of its franchises as of January 1, 2002.
 Franchises were aggregated into essentially inseparable reporting units to conduct the valuations.
-The appraisal assessed that the fair value of each of the Company's reporting units exceeded their carrying amount at that time.
-As a result, no impairment charge was initially recorded upon adoption, however, in the third quarter of 2002, the Company recorded the cumulative effect of the change in accounting principle of \$38.5 million, net of minority interest, which represents the impairment of certain franchises recorded in connection with the additional \$1.4 billion of franchise costs recorded to properly reflect deferred tax liabilities relating to prior business combinations.
-(See Note 2).
+The appraiser assessed that the fair value of each of the Company's reporting units exceeded their carrying amount at that time.
+As a result, no impairment charge was initially recorded upon adoption, however, in the third quarter of 2002, the Company determined that it was necessary to restate previously issued financial statements including financial statements for the first and second quarter of 2002.
+In connection with this restatement, an additional \$1.4 billion of franchises recorded in connection with the restatement were impaired and as a result, the Company recorded the cumulative effect of the change in accounting principle of \$82.8 million.
 This adjustment has been reflected in the nine months ended September 30, 2002 financial statements.
 As required by SFAS No. 142, the standard has not been retroactively applied to the results for the period prior to adoption.

 In determining whether our franchises have an indefinite life, we considered the exclusivity of the franchise, the history of franchise renewals, and the technological state of the associated cable systems with a view to whether or not we are in compliance with any technology upgrading requirements.
-Certain franchises did not qualify for indefinite-life treatment due to technological or operational factors that limit their lives.
 We have concluded that as of September 30, 2002 a substantial number of our franchises qualify for indefinite life treatment, and that less than one percent of our franchises do not qualify for indefinite-life treatment due to technological or operational factors that limit their lives.
 These costs will be amortized on a straight-line basis over 10 years, which represents management's best estimate of the remaining lives of such franchises.
-Franchise amortization expense for the nine months ended September 30, 2002 was \$6.3 million, which represents the amortization relating to franchises that did not qualify for indefinite-life treatment under SFAS No. 142 and costs associated with the renewal of franchises.
+Franchise amortization expense for the nine months ended September 30, 2002 was \$6.3 million which represents the amortization relating to franchises that did not qualify for indefinite-life treatment under SFAS No. 142 and costs associated with the renewal of franchises.
 We expect these costs to be approximately \$8.5 million annually based on our current franchise base and anticipated upgrade plans.